San Joaquin Delta College: Administration

-Lisa Aguilera Lawrenson, Ph.D., is currently Delta's 12th president/superintendent, chosen by the Board of Trustees in May 2022.
-She served as the college's acting superintendent/president for seven months following Omid Pourzanjani's abrupt resignation in September 2021.
-Lawrenson, a former English professor, received her Ph.D. in education from Oregon State University and has nearly 30 years of experience in community college leadership.
-She is the first Latina and woman of color to serve in this role.
+Lisa Aguilera Lawrenson is Delta's 12th and current president/superintendent, chosen by the board of trustees in May 2022.
+She served as the college's acting superintendent/president for seven months following Omid Pourzanjani's abrupt resignation in September 2021 and is the first Latina and woman of color to serve in this role.

 Past presidents

-Omid Pourzanjani, Ed.D., served for two years as president from August 2019 to September 2021.
-An immigrant and first-generation college student, Pourzanjani spent nearly 25 years at Golden West College in Southern California, and held positions as professor, Academic Senate officer, department chair, instructional dean, liaison officer and vice president of instruction and student learning prior to arriving at Delta College.
+Omid Pourzanjani served for two years as president from August 2019 to September 2021.
 On September 28, 2021, tensions between Pourzanjani and the board of trustees led to his abrupt resignation.

-Kathleen Hart, Ph.D., served as president from 2012 until her retirement in 2019.
+Kathleen Hart served as president from 2012 until her retirement in 2019.
 She led the college to successful reaccreditation in 2014.

-Jeffrey Marsee, Ph.D., was the president at College of the Redwoods in Eureka, California for three years before coming to Delta.
+Jeffrey Marsee was the president at College of the Redwoods in Eureka, California for three years before coming to Delta.
 By January 2012, the faculty had conducted a vote of "no confidence" against Marsee.
 Eventually, Marsee was placed on leave in February, officially tendered his resignation, and college trustees voted to release him from his contract on March 2, 2012.
 Marsee had been a very controversial figure at Redwoods as well, and was noted as having a history of causing campus turmoil.

 Susan Cota, the former chancellor of the Chabot–Las Positas Community College District, served as Interim President from August 2010 to May 2011.

 Raul Rodriguez served as president from July 2002 to August 2010.
-He left to become the Chancellor of the Rancho Santiago Community College District in Santa Ana.
+He left to become the chancellor of the Rancho Santiago Community College District in Santa Ana.

 Ed Gould served as president from February 2000 to December 2001.